Unknown-Geek/Story-Generator/README.md

 - Python
 - Flask
-- OpenAI APIs for image understanding and story generation
+- Gemini API for image understanding and story generation
 - Text-to-speech services

 ## Installation and Setup